PubMed ID: 19248868

 - To evaluate a family-based psycho-educational and behavioral skill-building weight loss program for adolescent girls that integrated Family Systems and Social Cognitive Theories

-- The primary hypothesis tested was that the multi-family therapy plus psycho-education group and the psycho-education-only group would demonstrate greater reductions in adolescent body mass index Z-score and energy intake as compared to the control group, with strongest effects in the multi-family therapy plus psycho-education group.
+- The primary hypothesis tested was that the multi-family therapy plus psycho-education group and the psycho-education-only group would demonstrate greater reductions in adolescent BMI Z-score and energy intake as compared to the control group, with strongest effects in the multi-family therapy plus psycho-education group.

 - Female adolescents aged 12 to 15 years